Sabi\'a: Portuguese Large Language Models: Results

 \subsection{Data Contamination}

 The pretraining data for \model models were collected up until February 2022.
 Since ENEM 2022 was publicly released in November 2022, the model could not have access to the answers for the questions present within its pretraining data.
 Consequently, the improvements observed at least for ENEM 2022, which were higher than the average of the datasets, cannot be attributed to data contamination.
+However, for the other datasets, the possibility of data contamination cannot be ruled out.